 It is also advisable to keep your retainer as clean as possible.
 We tell our patients not to use toothpaste.
 You can use your toothbrush, but not your toothpaste because that actually creates more buildup than what it removes.
 It is always a good idea to get advice from your orthodontist and get access to cleaning tablets for retainers.
 They will allow for the buildup to be broken up so you can keep your retainers clean and lasting

 for a long time.

 Another source of pain for patients is how they remove their retainer from the mouth or put it into the mouth.
 Their retainers do have retention clasps, which are usually on the back part of their retainer.
 Those tend to be the most sturdy pieces of wire that you can have on a retainer and it is advisable to remove the retainer or put it on using those.
-For convenience of course, patients do sometimes pull their retainer from the anterior piece of wire called the labial bow.
-The problem is that that labial bow, because it is a greater expanse of wire, tends to be more flexible, so as you pull it in and out the mouth, the wire starts to flex, it creates stress on the wire, and the wire breaks.
+For the convenience, of course, patients do sometimes pull their retainer from the anterior piece of wire called the labial bow.
+The problem is that that labial bow, because it is a greater expanse of wire, tends to be more flexible, so as you pull it in and out the mouth, the wire starts to flex, it creates stress on the wire and the wire breaks.

 Those I will say will be the biggest pieces of advice I will have for patients.
 Of course, we see that happening all the time here in the lab.